Skip to Content

 Remember to discuss the various sounds to build vocabulary.

-In this playground game, divide children into two teams, with a differently coloured hula hoop for each team’s “nest.”
+For this playground game, split the children into two teams, each with a different coloured hula hoop as their “nest.”

 Child picking up coloured eggs in the grass

-If you are playing at home, set a timer and ask your child to find as many eggs for their nest as possible before the timer goes off.
+If playing at home, set a timer and challenge your child to collect as many eggs as possible before the time runs out.

 These popular titles are available online: